Certificate signing request

 In public key infrastructure (PKI) systems, a certificate signing request (CSR or certification request) is a message sent from an applicant to a certificate authority of the public key infrastructure (PKI) in order to apply for a digital identity certificate.
-The CSR usually contains the public key for which the certificate should be issued, identifying information (such as a domain name) and a proof of authenticity including integrity protection (e.g., a digital signature).
-The most common format for CSRs is the PKCS #10 specification; others include the more capable Certificate Request Message Format (CRMF) and the SPKAC (Signed Public Key and Challenge) format generated by some web browsers.
+The CSR usually contains the public key for which the certificate should be issued, identifying information (such as a holder or domain name) and a proof of possession of the corresponding private key (typically in the form of a digital signature, which includes integrity protection).
+The most common format for CSRs is the PKCS #10 specification, first published in November 1993; others include the more capable Certificate Request Message Format (CRMF) and the SPKAC (Signed Public Key and Challenge) format generated by some web browsers.

+Note that neither of the CSR formats authenticate the identity of the requester.
+The proof of origin of the request must be achieved and verified by other means (typically using a certificate enrollment protocol such as CMP, EST, or ACME), otherwise the obtained certificate has no real security value.

 Procedure

 Before creating a CSR for an X.509 certificate, the applicant generates a key pair, keeping the private key of that pair secret, e.g.:

 The CSR contains information identifying the applicant (such as a distinguished name), the public key chosen by the applicant, and possibly further information.
 When using the PKCS #10 format, the request must be self-signed using the applicant's private key, which provides proof of possession (POP) of the private key but limits the use of this format to keys that can be used for (some form of) signing.

 The CSR must be accompanied by a proof of origin (i.e., proof of identity of the applicant), which is required for security reasons by the certificate authority.
 The certificate authority may contact the applicant for further information.

 Typical information required in a CSR (sample column from sample X.509 certificate).
 Note that there are often alternatives for the Distinguished Names (DN), the preferred value is listed.